daemon104/Writeups-TryHackMe/README.md

-# Try Hack Me writeups!!
+# TryHackMe writeups!!
-This is my first writeups repo.
+This is my first writeup repo.